 The individual part layout is the simplest panel layout.
-Even if you’re designing an array, it's important to understand the basics of the individual part layout.
+Even if you’re designing an array, it's important to understand the basics of the individual part layout because the array is effectively the "part" on the panel.

-Some PCB laminate has a grain direction and panels are typically sheared so the grain is in the short dimension of the panel.
+PCB panels are sheared from larger sheets of laminate and most PCB laminate has a grain direction.
+The PCB laminate can stretch and shrink in the manufacturing process, usually more so in the direction on the grain, so panels are typically sheared so the grain is in the short dimension of the panel.
 If you allow rotations on the panel, you’ll have some parts where the grain runs along the length of your part and some where the grain runs along the width.
-During manufacturing, the laminate can stretch and shrink and it will occur to a greater extent with the grain.
-Having some parts manufactured with the gain along the length and others with the gain along the width can introduce some variation between the parts that may affect the quality of the part.
-The grain direction can also impact other aspects of the part such as impedance.
+Having some parts manufactured with the gain along the length and others with the gain along the width can introduce some variation between the parts that may affect the part in the assembly process.
+The grain direction can also impact other aspects of the part such as it's impedance.

 The array layout